Business spending, exports spur big bounce in U.S. economy

 "The recent appreciation in the dollar will continue and slow export growth in 2015 by driving relative prices for U.S. exports higher," said Doug Handler, chief economist at IHS Global Insight in Lexington, Massachusetts.

-Businesses accumulated $84.8 billion worth of inventory in the second quarter, contributing 1.42 percentage points to GDP growth.
+Businesses accumulated $84.8 billion (51.95 billion pounds) worth of inventory in the second quarter, contributing 1.42 percentage points to GDP growth.
 The relatively strong pace could result in inventories making no contribution to growth in the third quarter.

 (Reporting by Lucia Mutikani,; Editing by Andrea Ricci)